jdbranham/shellstatd/README.md

     /etc/init.d/shellstatd  start | stop | restart

-# Jolokia Module:
+# Modules
+> jolokia
+- Aggregates and formats json output from a jolokia server
- Add Jolokia request URLs to "conf/jolokia.conf", one on each line, for the Jolokia monitor to aggregate metrics and forward them to Graphite
+- Add Jolokia request URLs to "conf/jolokia.conf", one on each line, for the Jolokia monitor to aggregate metrics and forward them to Graphite
- An optional python script can be enabled in "conf/shellstatd.conf" to enable 'pickling' the data.
+- An optional python script can be enabled in "conf/shellstatd.conf" to enable 'pickling' the data.

+> df
+- Aggregates all the disk mount points and the used/available space

+> iostat
+- Formats and send iostat data

+> mpstat
+- Formats and sends mpstat data

+> sar_load
+- Formats and sends load avgs for sar

+> sar_network
+- Formats and sends network interface data from sar

+> vmstat
+- Formats and sends data from vmstat

 Thanks to Travis Bear from which this project was based on -